 Four Incoming CALS Students Named Park Scholars

-The 2026 class of Park Scholars was selected from a pool of 2,260 applicants from three countries, 40 states, and 97 of North Carolina’s 100 counties.
-Park Scholars have demonstrated outstanding achievements and potential in scholarship, leadership, service and character.
+The class was selected from a pool of 3,400 applicants.
+The incoming Park Scholars come from 14 counties in North Carolina, the states of Kentucky and Florida, and Italy.
+Park Scholars have demonstrated outstanding accomplishments and potential in scholarship, leadership, service and character.

-The Park Scholarships program brings exceptional students to NC State University based on outstanding accomplishments and potential in scholarship, leadership, service, and character.
-The program develops and supports Park Scholars in these areas, preparing them for lifelong contributions to the campus, state, nation, and world.
-The Park Scholarships program provides a four-year scholarship valued at approximately $116,000 for in-state students and approximately $208,000 for out-of-state students.
+The Park Scholarships program prepares Park Scholars for lifelong contributions to the campus, state, nation and world.
+The Park Scholarships program provides a four-year scholarship valued at approximately $117,000 for in-state students and approximately $215,000 for out-of-state students.